imanmossavat/MLAdvancedCore-/README.md

-# MLAdvancedCore
+# MLCore

 - December 2024: This is work under construction.
 I am going to gradually add topics over time.
 I find myself relying too much on developed libraries, so I decide to write these notes to remind myself.

 ## **Overview**
 Over the past years, I have explored and worked with a wide range of concepts in mathematics, statistics, and machine learning.
 Among them, I’ve identified a set of key ideas that are both fundamental and advanced.

-This repository, **MLAdvancedCore**, is my effort to distill these concepts into digestible summaries.
+This repository, **MLCore**, is my effort to distill these concepts into digestible summaries.

 ## **Topics Covered**
 1. **Bayes Theorem**: Understanding probabilities, updating beliefs, and quantifying uncertainty.